Kate Middleton, William, Harry and Adele Attend Grenfell Memorial

 The royals were joined by the princes' father Prince Charles and his wife Camilla, Duchess of Cornwall.
 Harry's new fiancée Meghan Markle was not spotted.

-"It was very moving," a source told E!
+"It was very moving," attendee Jane Gang told E!
 News exclusively.
 "The Duke and Duchess of Cambridge and Prince Harry came through the Great West Door, as most of us did.
 They walked down the aisle passing the crowd, unlike the politicians who snuck in a side door to avoid the crowd."

-"Prince William, Kate and Price Harry provided the right composure to the occasion," the source added.
+"Prince William, Kate and Price Harry provided the right composure to the occasion," Jane added.
 "They were somber and respectful.
 Having them there provided comfort to the victims and families.
 It helped a great deal that the young royals were present."

 Mark Cuthbert/UK Press via Getty Images